Slimefun/Slimefun4/CONTRIBUTING.md

 * All methods should be in *camelCase* (e.g. `myMethod`)
 * Packages must be all lowercase, consecutive words should generally be avoided. (e.g. `io.github.thebusybiscuit.slimefun4.core.something`)
 #### 7. Style preferences
-* Use **Tabs**, not Spaces.
+* Use **tabs**, not spaces.
 * One class per file.
-Please don't put multiple classes into one file, this also applies to enums, make a seperate file for new classes or enums.
+Please don't put multiple classes into one file.
+This also applies to enums: make a separate file for new classes or enums.
 * Never use a ternary within another ternary. (e.g. avoid doing this: `true ? "abc" : true ? "def" : "123"`)
 * Try to keep so-called "guard blocks" to a minimum.
 One guard block is fine but having multiple guard blocks before getting to the actual code...
 Well, you might wanna refactor your code there.
 Example:
 ```java